Earth Month

 About Earth Month 2025

-This year’s theme, Make Waves: Amplify Your Voice, centers around finding your own confidence to speak up in the face of environmental and sociopolitical issues.
+This year’s theme, Make Waves: Amplify Your Voice, centers around empowering our campus community to speak up in the face of environmental and sociopolitical issues.
 We all can leave ripples in the pond that echo outwards.

 All events are open to students, faculty, staff, and community members.
 Snacks and prize drawings will be at every speaker session and workshop.